benroberts999/ampsci/doc/tutorial.md

 ./ampsci -h
 ```

-which will print the same, along with some more detailed 'help' information.
+which will print the same.
-You can ignore this output for now, as we'll work through the basic examples.

 Now, try the following, which should print the current _version_ info (including the git commit hash, if you're using git).
 You can use this to check which exact version of the code you are running.
 This is also automatically printed when you run any calculation.